 Bike, hike or drive the Fundy Trail

 The Fundy Trail offers great views and coastal wilderness on the New Brunswick side of the Bay of Fundy.
 It’s a 30 km paved coastal road located 10 km east of the village of St. Martins.
-The Fundy Trail is scheduled to connect to Sussex in 2020 and in Alma in 2021.
+The Fundy Trail now connects Sussex to Alma.

 Along the route you can stop at 21 lookouts, admire three waterfalls, check out beaches at four different points and stop at numerous points of interest.

 There are all sorts of hiking trails of various lengths – and its possible to bike the Fundy Trail.
 But be warned.
 There are grades approaching 17% !

 Enjoy terrific views, a suspension bridge, Flowerpot Rock and a sea captain’s burial ground.

 For more information visit the Fundy Trail Parkway website.